mikatahara/MidiMonitor/README.md

 # MIDI Monitor
 - These programs use Web MIDI API
-- You can play to accsess as below. https://mikatahara.github.io/MidiMonotor/<br>
+- You can play to acsess as below. https://mikatahara.github.io/MidiMonitor/<br>